Mount Ashland Ski Area Expansion: History

 In September 2004, forest supervisor Scott Conroy issued a Final Environmental Impact Statement (FEIS) and a Record of Decision (ROD) that approved a blend of alternatives 2 and 6 incorporating most elements of the original MAA expansion proposal.
 The Forest Service received 28 notices of appeal and denied all of them.

 In January 2005, three organizations—Oregon Natural Resources Council, Headwaters and Sierra Club—and an individual, Eric Navickas, filed suit in the U.S. District Court of Oregon alleging that the ROD approving the expansion violated the National Forest Management Act (NFMA) and the National Environmental Policy Act (NEPA).
-In February 2007, District Judge Owen M. Panner granted summary judgment to the Forest Service stating, "You cannot make an omelette without breaking a few eggs."
+In February 2007, District Judge Owen M. Panner granted summary judgment to the Forest Service stating, "You cannot make an omlette without breaking a few eggs."

 ONRC, Headwaters and Sierra Club, but not Navickas, appealed Panner's judgment to the U.S. Court of Appeals for the Ninth Circuit.
 A motions panel of the appellate court issued a preliminary injunction that prevented implementation of the expansion while the conservation groups' appeal was under review.
 The motions panel cited a likelihood of irreparable harm to the City of Ashland's water quality, and to sensitive Pacific fisher (animal), a rare forest carnivore known to exist in the expansion area.

 In September 2007, a three-judge panel of the Court of Appeals ruled in an opinion written by Circuit Judge Milan Smith that the Forest Service violated federal law in four ways when it approved the ski area expansion.
 Specifically, the 2004 ROD approving expansion: